What You Need To Know About Insurance For Remote Workers

 It is advisable to check your current policy and consider increasing your financial coverage of important business equipment.
-As a freelancer, paying out of pocket for stolen or broken business equipment could put you out of business.
+As a freelancer, paying out of pocket for stolen or broken business equipment such as laptops could put you out of business.

 General Liability Insurance

 One common misconception is that general liability is covered under your homeowner’s insurance policy.
 If a client visits your home and breaks a camera or some other type of equipment they have brought with them, or slips and falls and injures themselves you may still be liable because it is part of your business activities.